ibexa/documentation-developer/docs/migrating/migrating_to_v3.md

 Forms for content creation have been [moved from `repository-forms` to `ezplatform-content-forms`](../releases/ez_platform_v3.0_deprecations.md#repository-forms).

-If your templates extend any of those built-in templates, you need to update their paths
+If your templates extend any of those built-in templates, you need to update their paths.

 #### Deprecated controller actions